zoolanders/documentation/zoofilter/01.basics/03.integration/docs.md

 #### Groups

-In order to apply the correct field layout to each Element ZOOfilter groups them into *Category, Date, Input, Option, Rating* and *Tag*.
-When an Element is assigned to a position of the *Search Layout* the Group specific layout will appear as options.
+In order to apply the correct field layout to each Element ZOOfilter groups them into Category, Date, Input, Option, Rating and Tag.
+When an Element is assigned to a position of the "Search Layout" the Group specific layout will appear as options.

 **Category**